AbnerNavarroM/AbnerNavarroM/README.md

 - 👋 Hi, I’m @AbnerNavarroM
 - 👀 I’m interested in Software Development, Finances and Education.
-- 🌱 I’m currently learning MERN Stack and want to become a Full Stack Software Developer within 3 years.
+- 🌱 I’m currently learning MERN Stack and want to become a Full Stack Web Developer within 3 years.
 - 💞️ I’m looking to collaborate on an own educational business project in my community.

 <!---